Pre-Shipment Inspection Services (PSI)

 In many commercial contracts, shipment authorization is explicitly conditional upon a satisfactory Pre-Shipment Inspection report issued by an independent third party.
 In such cases, the PSI outcome directly influences shipment approval, payment release, logistics planning, and risk allocation between buyer and seller.
 The inspection therefore carries not only quality significance, but also commercial and legal weight in international trade transactions.

-When During Production Inspection Is the Right Control and When It Is Not
+When Pre-Shipment Inspection Is the Right Control and When It Is Not

 Pre-Shipment Inspection is the appropriate quality control measure when the objective is to verify the conformity of finished goods at a defined point in time, immediately before shipment, based on agreed specifications, acceptance criteria, and sampling methods.
 It provides a factual snapshot of product condition at the moment goods leave the supplier’s control, supporting shipment release and commercial decision-making.